 Two weeks ago I made my first visit to one of California’s Channel Islands, Santa Catalina Island.
 For those that don’t know, Southern California is home to an archipelago of small, rugged islands off its coast.
 My 2012 New Year’s resolution was to visit one or more of the Channel Islands.
-Having failed to realize this wish by December of that year, I instead resolved to learn to tie a bow tie after being berated (jokingly, I think) for not knowing how do so despite operating a gentlemen’s shop.
-For the record, I accomplished this last minute resolution and wore a bow tie a few nights later New Year’s Eve that I tied all by myself.
-Any, since transportation via Catalina Express is free on one’s birthday, I decided to have another go at island life.
+Having failed to realize this wish by December of that year, I instead resolved to learn to tie a bow tie after being berated (jokingly, I think) for not knowing how to do so despite operating a gentlemen’s shop.
+For the record, I accomplished this last-minute resolution and wore a bow tie a few nights later New Year’s Eve that I tied all by myself.
+Anyway, since transportation via Catalina Express is free on one’s birthday, I decided to have another go at island life.

 Accompanying me in her debut appearance was Una.
 In order to get as much out of our adventure as possible, we departed at some pre-dawn hour.
-After a hastily-devoured meal from McDonald’s (which, though simple and clarified three times, managed nonetheless to be both screwed up and roof-of-the-mouth blisteringly hot) we raced down the docks and leapt aboard the boat with about two minutes to spare.
+After a hastily-devoured meal from McDonald’s (which, though simple and clarified three times, managed nonetheless to be both screwed up and roof-of-the-mouth blisteringly hot) we raced down the docks and lept aboard the boat with about two minutes to spare.

 Despite the relatively early hour, I could scarcely contain my excitement at once again being back on the sea after so long on land.
-As we passed freighters in the Harbor from the other side of the ocean, I thought what an adventure it must be to journey, even as a mere cabin boy, between San Pedro Bay and Japan or Chinaby sea — singing sea shanties for the enjoyment of my fellow seamen.
+As we passed freighters in the Harbor from the other side of the ocean, I thought what an adventure it must be to journey, even as a mere cabin boy, between San Pedro Bay and Japan or China by sea — singing sea shanties for the enjoyment of my fellow seamen.
 As the biting wind struck my face I reminisced about hitting the seas to go scuba diving and remembered that one of the main draws of California upon me was its maritime nature.
 Before long the site of Catalina (almost always visible from the mainland as a dark silhouette) came into focus like something out of a dream.

-Santa Catalina Island, often referred to as either Catalina Island or just Catalina, is about 35 km long and 13 km wide at its greatest width.
+Santa Catalina Island (often referred to as either Catalina Island or just Catalina) is about 35 km long and 13 km wide at its greatest width.
 It’s located 35 km from the coast.
-The highest point is the 639 meter tall Mount Orizaba.
+The highest point is the 639-meter tall Mount Orizaba.
 The Channel Islands, in descending order of size, Santa Cruz, Santa Rosa, Santa Catalina, San Clemente, San Nicolas, San Miguel, Anacapa, and Santa Barbara.
 Like San Clemente Island, Santa Catalina Island is just as much a part of Los Angeles County as the communities of the mainland (even though the two islands are often given the Alaska and Hawaii treatment on maps).

 THE RIME OF THE ANCIENT ISLAND

 Mexico gained independence from Spain in 1821 and the islands changed hands once again.
-The last of the Pimugnans were gone by the 1830s – mostly victims of disease and migration to the mainland in search of work.
+The last of the Pimuvit were gone by the 1830s – mostly victims of disease and migration to the mainland in search of work.
 Governor Pío Pico granted the island to Thomas M. Robbins in 1846 as Rancho Santa Catalina.

-AMERICAN ERA – FOOL’S GOLD RUSH
+AMERICAN ERA – FOOL’S GOLDRUSH

-In 1850 Robbins sold the island to José María Covarrubias who sold it to Albert Packard in 1853 who in turn sold it to James Lick.
+In 1850, Robbins sold the island to José María Covarrubias who sold it to Albert Packard in 1853 who in turn sold it to James Lick.
 Despite the fact that no gold was ever found on the island, otter hunters began telling tales of gold mines and buried treasure.
-Boom towns sprang up and in 1863 and 70 miners were then mining various claims.
-One character, Stephen Bouchette, claimed to have struck a rich vein and after securing a backing to mine for gold, set sail with his wife and all of their belongings and was never heard from again.
+Boomtowns sprang up and in 1863 and 70 miners were then mining various claims.
+One character, Stephen Bouchette, claimed to have struck a rich vein and after securing backing to mine for gold, set sail with his wife and all of their belongings and was never heard from again.
 In 1864, the US ordered everyone off the island and a small garrison of troops was stationed on the isthmus’s west end.
 The barracks, still there, are currently home to the Isthmus Yacht Club and are the oldest structure on the island.